pmuellr/AnyViewer/README.md

   as the default values for all future viewer windows.

 * You can open a Chrome Dev Tools window via menu and shortcut.

+* There are no forward/backward buttons available for history traversal, but there are menu items and shortcuts for those functions.

 * A file which is being viewed is tracked for changes; when the file changes on disk, the view will be reloaded with the new contents.